nstrayer/nashvilleBioStats/about.md

     <img src = "{{ site.baseurl }}/assets/nickPhoto.jpg" alt = "Nick" width = "250">
 </div>

-This is a repository of all the stuff data, math, stats and random that we find interesting.
+This is a repository of all the stuff that we find interesting.
+We hope you will too.